 The Credit Union has been named in a statement of claim and has received grievances related to employment matters.
 These matters are being vigorously defended.
 The anticipated expenditure required to settle the obligation is a significant estimate and includes compensation to the counterparties and incremental legal costs.
 The Credit Union has estimated the expenditure on the basis of the nature of the claim, past claims and Ontario labour practices.
-During the year ended December 31, 2022, a provision expense of \$77,500 (2021 - \$386,640) has been charged to employee salaries and benefits on the statement of income and comprehensive income.
-As at December 31, 2022, a closing provision of \$361,640 (2021 - \$424,140) is included in accounts payable and accrued liabilities on the statement of financial position.
+During the year ended December 31, 2023, the provision expense for additions/remeasurements is charged to employee salaries and benefits on the statement of income and comprehensive income.
+As at December 31, 2023, a closing provision of \$75,000 (2022 - \$361,640) is included in accounts payable and accrued liabilities on the statement of financial position.